2014 Atlantic hurricane season: Tropical Storm Hanna

-On October 19, the remnants of Tropical Storm Trudy emerged over the Bay of Campeche, after losing its low-level circulation over the mountainous terrain of Mexico.
+On October 19, the remnants of Tropical Storm Trudy from the Eastern Pacific basin emerged over the Bay of Campeche, after losing its low-level circulation over the mountainous terrain of Mexico.
 Moving slowly eastward, the system redeveloped a new surface circulation on October 21, becoming a tropical depression on the next day about 175 mi west of Campeche, Mexico.
 A reconnaissance aircraft flight measured a central pressure of 1000 mbar (hPa; 1000 mbar) upon its formation, the lowest in relation to the depression.
 Increasing wind shear and dry air intrusion soon caused the depression to degrade into a remnant low early on October 23 before moving inland over the southwestern Yucatán Peninsula.
 After crossing the southern Yucatán and northern Belize, the low emerged over the northwestern Caribbean Sea on October 24.
 Hostile conditions from a nearby frontal boundary ultimately caused the system to degrade into a trough and become entangled within the front.

 Subsequent weakening of the frontal system on October 26 allowed the depression's remnants to become better defined as they moved southeast and later southward.
 The system regained a closed circulation by 12:00 UTC that day as it began turning west.
-Following the development of deep convection the system regenerated into a tropical depression around 00:00 UTC on October 27 roughly 80 mi east of the Nicaragua–Honduras border.
+Following the development of deep convection, the system regenerated into a tropical depression around 00:00 UTC on October 27 roughly 80 mi east of the Nicaragua–Honduras border.
 ASCAT scatterometer data shortly thereafter resulted in the depression being upgraded to Tropical Storm Hanna at 06:00 UTC.
 Just ten hours later Hanna made landfall over extreme northeastern Nicaragua and quickly weakened back to a depression.
 The system degraded to a remnant low early on October 28 before turning northwestward and emerging over the Gulf of Honduras.
 Some signs of redevelopment appeared throughout the day, but the remnants of Hanna soon moved inland over Belize early on October 29.
 The system finally dissipated over northwest Guatemala on the following day.
 Hanna and its remnants contributed to an ongoing flood in Nicaragua that was responsible for 28 fatalities, many cattle deaths, and a significant loss of grain.

 Storm names

 The following list of names was used for named storms that formed in the North Atlantic in 2014.
 This was the same list used in the 2008 season, with the exceptions of Gonzalo, Isaias, and Paulette, which replaced Gustav, Ike, and Paloma, respectively.
 The name Gonzalo was the only name used for the first time this year.
 There were no names retired following the 2014 season, so the same list was used again for the 2020 season.
+The next season to not feature a retired name would not come until 2023.